 (3) The play area shall be well defined to protect children from traffic, animals, or other hazards.

-(N) A telephone that does not require coins to operate must be within, or immediately accessible to the program's primary space and accessible to staff at all times.
-Program staff must be available to parents by telephone during hours of program operation.
-Telephone numbers for emergency services as may be locally appropriate must be posted near the telephone.
+(M) A working phone must be within, or immediately accessible to the program's primary space and accessible to staff at all times.
+Program staff must be available to parents by phone during hours of program operation.
+Phone numbers for emergency services as may be locally appropriate must be posted in a visible location readily accessible to the appropriate program personnel in the area.

 Promulgated Under: 119.03